RohitMoni/blog.moni.dev/_drafts/thoughts-around-software-versions.md

 You want to be able to tell if a version impacts one or more workflows in a major way.

 ```
-Ex: Angular 3 was a complete overhaul from Angular 2
+Ex: Angular 3 was a complete overhaul from Angular 2.
+This might be a bad example because many people consider them to almost be separate products with the same name because of how different they are
 Non-ex: Lots of projects that work with Visual Studio 2017 will work with Visual Studio 2019
 ```